JonahDW/Bayesian-dipole/README.md

 ```
 ## simulate_observations.py

 Create a simulated catalog.
 A catalogue with sources in pointings can be created by using the argument `pointings`, and a contiguous sky catalogue can be created using the the argument `sky`.
 The catalog parameters, including the injected dipole, can be adjusted in either `parsets/sim-pointings.json` or `parsets/sim-sky.json`.
 In case of pointings simulation, a catalogue of pointings must be specified which includes R.A., Dec., name and rms of each pointing.
-For a sky simulation, rms is currently constant but a HEALPix rms map will be available as input for local rms.
+For a sky simulation, rms can be constant, or a specified HEALPix rms map as input for local rms.
 Example usage:

 ```python simulate_observations.py pointing```